Staying Safe Our Acute Respiratory Illness (ARI) Update:

 green.

-The protocol Woolgoolga Aged Care centre will adopt when we are not experiencing an outbreak or exposure and when there are very low or no levels of local community transmission of Covid-19.
+The protocol Woolgoolga Aged Care centre will adopt when we are not experiencing an outbreak or exposure and when there are very low or no levels of local community transmission of acute respiratory illnesses, including Covid-19.

 amber.

-The visiting protocol Woolgoolga Aged Care Centre will adopt when we are not experiencing an outbreak or exposure when there are mid to high levels of local community transmission of Covid-19.
+The visiting protocol Woolgoolga Aged Care Centre will adopt when we are not experiencing an outbreak or exposure when there are mid to high levels of local community transmission of acute respiratory illnesses, including Covid-19.

 red.

-The protocol Woolgoolga Aged Care Centre will adopt when we experience a Covid-19 outbreak or exposure.
+The protocol Woolgoolga Aged Care Centre will adopt when we experience an outbreak or exposure to acute respiratory illnesses, including Covid-19.

 Visiting Protocol 1: When Woolgoolga Aged Care Centre is not experiencing an outbreak/exposure (No or very low levels of local community transmission) - GREEN

-• Visitors are strongly encouraged to get booster vaccines as soon as they are eligible for one.
+• Visitors are strongly encouraged to get Covid-19 vaccinations and booster vaccines as soon as they are eligible for them.

-• Visitors are strongly encouraged to receive the seasonal flu vaccine as soon as it is available, each year.
+• Visitors are strongly encouraged to receive the seasonal flu vaccine as soon as it is available.

-• All visitors must socially distance whilst on-site and must say 1.5 meters away from any other individual.
+• All visitors must socially distance whilst on-site and must stay 1.5 meters away from any other individual.

-Visitors must not enter a RACF at all if they:
+Visitors must not enter Woolgoolga Aged Care Centre at any time if they:

-• Have been exposed to COVID-19 unless they have completed their self-isolation and testing requirements.
-People who have had high risk exposures, are household contacts of someone with Covid-19 or a close contact should not enter high risk settings for at least 7 days since their exposure to a COVID-positive person.
+• Have had a high-risk exposure, are a household contact of someone with Covid-19, or are a close contact of someone with an acute respiratory illness including Covid-19, should not enter high risk settings for at least 7 days since their exposure to a Covid-positive or ill person.

-• Are waiting for a COVID-19 test result.
+• Are waiting for a Covid-19 test result or a respiratory pathology test result.

 Visiting Protocol 2: When Woolgoolga Aged Care Centre is not experiencing an outbreak/exposure (High levels of local community transmission)- AMBER

-Visitors must not enter a RACF at all if they:
+Visitors must not enter Woolgoolga Aged Care Centre at any time if they:

-• Have been exposed to COVID-19 unless they have completed their self-isolation and testing requirements.
-People who have had high risk exposures, are household contacts of someone with Covid-19 or a close contact should not enter high risk settings for at least 10 days since their exposure to a COVID-positive person.
+• Have had a high-risk exposure, are a household contact of someone with Covid-19, or are a close contact of someone with an acute respiratory illness including Covid-19, should not enter high risk settings for at least 7 days since their exposure to a Covid-positive or ill person.

-• Are waiting for a COVID-19 test result.
+• Are waiting for a Covid-19 test result or a respiratory pathology test result.

 Visiting Protocol 3: When Woolgoolga Aged Care Centre is experiencing an outbreak/exposure- RED